AncestryDNA Review: Here's All You Need To Know in 3 Minutes - For the DNA Amateur

 AncestryDNA is not alone in offering an ancestry test based on DNA.
 Other companies, such as MyHeritage, FamilyTreeDNA, 23andMe, LivingDNA, and the National Geographic Geno 2.0 project all allow users the ability to get an ethnicity estimate.
 Some of them provide access to historical records, such as MyHeritage, while others are simply meant to show you where your genetic information comes from.
 A couple of big advantages AncestryDNA has is that it allows you to download your raw data for use on other platforms, and it has one of the world’s largest repositories for historical documents.

 With Ancestry’s historical records service and the ability to construct and develop a family tree, Ancestry really only competes with MyHeritage.
 Both companies offer DNA ancestry testing and the ability to build and research a family tree.
 While their historical records databases are competitive, Ancestry has far more users.
 Compared to MyHeritage’s 2.5 million users, Ancestry’s 14 million+ users give them a much better ability to estimate ethnicity and region within their ancestry results.
 MyHeritage, while it is slightly behind in ancestry testing, does offer more comprehensive health results.

 The Bottom Line

-AncestryDNA was one of the first in the ancestry testing game, but some of their practices are questionable.
-While the basic test will get you information on your ancestors, be prepared to pay much more than the sticker price of the test to get your full range of results.
-On the bright side, Ancestry does allow you to download your raw data, which can be used for free on a number of other sites to get additional insights into your DNA.
+Ancestry.com was one of the first companies in the ancestry testing game, and remain at the forefront of DNA ancestry testing.
+While the basic test will get you information on your ancestors, be prepared to pay much more than the sticker price of the test to get your full range of results and access to the powerful historical records database.
+While Ancestry has also expanded into the DNA health testing realm, their results are much less comprehensive than most companies.